pkali/omc65/README.md

 # omc65
  Our Macro Crossassembler for 6502

-Mac65 compatible 6502 crossassembler
+Mac/65 compatible 6502 crossassembler

-omc54 was originally coded for Atari ST at in PURE-C around 1990-1991.
+omc54 was originally coded for Atari ST in PURE-C around 1990-1991.
 Later it was ported to win32.
 It was used in several commercial games and a few demoscene prods.

-The crossassembler has been modernized to work with the current C and C++ compilers and reformatted with clang-format-11
+The crossassembler has been modernized to work with the current C and C++ compilers and reformatted with clang-format-11 (LLVM style).

 Compilation:
 ```gcc --x c OMC_MAIN.C  -o omc